BillyKalfus/acadia/README.md

 1. Change directories into the Petalinux project

 1. Build PetaLinux and create a bootable image
-   1. Build the kernel.
-This will take a while and then fail.
+   1. Build the kernel, bootloader, and PMU firmware.
       ```
       petalinux-build
-      ```

-   1. Apply a patch to LAPACK by running
-      ```
-      patch -ru -d build/tmp/work/aarch64-xilinx-linux/lapack/3.8.0-r0/recipe-sysroot-native/usr/share/cmake-3.15/Modules/FortranCInterface < project-spec/meta-scipy/recipes-devtools/cmake/cmake-native/0001-FortranCInterface-Fix-broken-search-for-test-exe-whe.patch
-      ```

-   1. Run `petalinux-build` again.
-At the end, it should say that it successfully built the project but failed to copy built images to a TFTP directory; ignore this.

-   1. Build the bootloader and PMU firmware.
-      ```
       petalinux-build -c bootloader
       petalinux-build -c fsbl
       petalinux-build -c pmufw